Archoais/Arduino-vision/README.md

 # Arduino-vision

+**Algorithm under construction!!**
-A lightweight algorithm to enable object detection for Arduino projects.
+A lightweight solution to enable object detection for Arduino projects.

 The algoritm detects edges from a .bmp file or direct video feed and renders a black and white image with edges highlighted in red, detected object highlighted